-29. Driven by innovation and digitalization, the output contributes to the UNSDCF outcomes on the People, Peace and Prosperity pillars, including national priorities to improve the well-being of adolescents and young people, with an emphasis on reduction of child marriages, adolescent pregnancies and maternal deaths, by: (a) strengthening and scaling up the availability and access to youth-responsive integrated SRHR/HIV/GBV services, especially for young people with disabilities and those in underserved areas; (b) strengthening strategic partnerships for investing in education of adolescent girls; (c) advocacy and scaling up in-school and out-of-school comprehensive sexual education and social behavioural change communication; (d) empowering young people with life skills (health, social and economic assets) to exercise their agency, prevent and advocate against adolescent pregnancy, child marriage, GBV and other harmful practices; (e) enhancing the leadership and meaningful participation of young people in national development issues, including SRHR/HIV/GBV; (f) capacity building of civil society and community influencers to eliminate harmful socio-cultural and discriminatory gender norms affecting adolescents and young people, including child marriage; and (g) promoting positive masculinity models to challenge discriminatory norms, including those that increase the vulnerabilities of adolescents and young people.
+29. Driven by innovation and digitalization, the output contributes to the UNSDCF outcomes on the People, Peace and Prosperity pillars, including national priorities to improve the well-being of adolescents and young people, with an emphasis on reduction of child marriages, adolescent pregnancies and maternal deaths, by: (a) strengthening and scaling up the availability and access to youth-responsive integrated SRHR/HIV/GBV services, especially for young people with disabilities and those in underserved areas; (b) strengthening strategic partnerships for investing in education of adolescent girls; (c); advocacy and scaling up in-school and out-of-school comprehensive sexuality education (CSE) and social behavioural change communication, with the rolling out of functional referral systems between CSE, SRHR and GBV services for young people; (d) empowering young people with life skills (health, social and economic assets) to exercise their agency, prevent and advocate against adolescent pregnancy, child marriage, GBV and other harmful practices; (e) enhancing the leadership and meaningful participation of young people in national development issues, including SRHR/HIV/GBV; (f) capacity building of civil society and community influencers to eliminate harmful socio-cultural and discriminatory gender norms affecting adolescents and young people, including child marriage; and (g) promoting positive masculinity models to challenge discriminatory norms, including those that increase the vulnerabilities of adolescents and young people.